 Inventory the Boxes before the Removal Men arrive:

-Once you’ve packed everything up, take an inventory of your boxes and their contents before the movers arrive.
+Once you’ve packed everything up for your long distance move, take an inventory of your boxes and their contents before the movers arrive.
 Count the number of boxes and note any missing labels that need replacement.
 List all the furniture, mattresses, and larger items to be moved.